 Fake emails are a common method used by cyber criminals.
-They pretend to be coming from a trusted party such as Admincontrol with the intention of enticing you into revealing information they can use in an attack against you or your company.
-Such information could be business information, passwords or other kinds of personal information.
+They pretend to be coming from a trusted party such as Admincontrol with the intention of luring you into revealing information they can use in an attack against you or your company.
 To fake the sender of an email is unfortunately easy to do.

 To ensure that you are not becoming a victim of such attacks, you should look at the sender address in the email and check that it’s coming from a valid domain.

 In Admincontrol we only send emails from the following domains:

 If you happen to receive an email which looks to be from Admincontrol but where the domain is not admincontrol.com or admincontrol.net, then it’s probably not from Admincontrol.